-okay I know all of youse - my buds in other states - will vouch for me on some of these.
+okay I know awla youse - my buds in other states - will vouch for me on summa deese.

 - Grachki (grach'-key) is Chicagoese for "Garage Key" as in, "Yo, Theresa, waja do wit da grachki?
-Howmy supposta cut da grass if don't git intada grach?'
+Howmy supposta cut da grass if I can't git intada grach?'

-- Uptahdahendahdah (up-ta-da-en'-dada) as in, "Joey, you kin ride yer bike uptahdahendahdah alley but not acrost or I'll bust yur butt..."
+- Uptahdahendadah (up-ta-da-en'-dada) as in, "Joey, you kin ride yer bike uptahdahendadah alley but not acrost or I'll bust yur butt..."

-- Dis here and Dat dere are how many Chicagoans say, "this" or "that". ya needs a "here" (and of course change the "th" to "d") or it ain't Chicagoan.
+- Dis here and Dat dere are how many Chicagoans say, "this" or "that".
+Ya needs a "here" (and of course change the "th" to "d") or it ain't Chicagoese.

 - Sammich.
 Chicagoese for sandwich.
 When made with sausage, it's a SAHssage sammich; with shredded beef, it's an Italian beef sammich, a local delicacy consisting of piles of spicy meat in a perilously soggy bun.